1930 United States Senate election in Illinois: Background

 The U.S. Senate seat in question was held by Democrat J. Hamilton Lewis from 1913 to 1919.
 He lost the seat in the 1918 election (the first year this seat faced a direct popular vote) to Republican Medill McCormick, the husband of Ruth Hanna McCormick.
 Medill McCormick lost the Republican primary of the 1924 election to Charles S. Deneen.
 Deneen went on to win the 1924 general election.
 McCormick, on February 25, 1925, died in what is considered to have been a suicide (though the suicidal nature of his death was not known to the public, contemporarily), widowing Ruth Hanna McCormick.
 His reelection loss is believed to have contributed to his suicide.

 In 1927, Medill McCormick's widow, Ruth Hanna McCormick, announced a campaign for one of Illinois' at-large seats in the 1928 election for the U.S. House of Representatives.
 Campaigning on issues such as her opposition to the World Court, her support of Prohibition, and her support of aid to farmers, she won the election.
 She won the Republican primary in April 1928 by a nearly 100,000 vote margin-of-victory, which drew significant attention, including being featured on the cover of Time.
 She received a larger vote share than any other Republican on the ticket in Illinois, besides presidential nominee Herbert Hoover.

 J. Hamilton Lewis had remained active in Democratic politics.
 He had been waiting for an opportunity to stage a political comeback.

 The Wall Street Crash of 1929 had started an economic downturn that would ultimately be known as the Great Depression.

 In recent history, Republicans had dominated U.S. Senate elections in Illinois, with only Republicans having been elected to the U.S. Senate from Illinois since popular elections were adopted after the 1912 and 1913 United States Senate elections.
 At the time, Lewis, in 1913, was the last Democrat the state had elected to the U.S. Senate.
 Some saw the Republican primary for U.S. senate as tantamount to election in Illinois.

 Only one woman, Rebecca L. Felton (who served for a single day), had ever served in the U.S. Senate, and none had ever been seated by election.
+In 1922, Jessie Jack Hooper was nominated for senate by the Democratic Party in Wisconsin after an uncontested primary, but lost the general election in a vast landslide.